Baelfire18/inventures-challenge-python/ReadMe.md

 # Inventures Challenge Python

+This proyect was made as a challenge for <https://inventures.cl/>.

+It was developed with [FastApi v0.73](https://fastapi.tiangolo.com/) and it consumes the [CSV data in here](app/db/datos.csv).

 You can see the app in production from here:
 <https://inventures-challenge-python.herokuapp.com/>

+## Start developing

-For running this app you need to create and open the enviroment:
+For running this app locally you need to `git clone` this repository and then create and open an enviroment:

 ```bash
 python3 -m venv env